bitnami-labs/test-vm-backend/README.md

 </html>
 ~~~

 **This feature is totally optional**.
-It is only offered as the simplest possible option for the Frontend to avoid browser CORS errors.
 In fact, by default, when uiFolder is not set or set to empty no static files are served.

-But if the Frontend is implemented as a full fledged webapp, with a server side such as Ruby On Rails, Java or similar, other setups might make more sense:
-- A Webserver such as Nginx could be used to reverse-proxy requests to the API process of the webapp depending on the request endpoint.
-- The Webapp server side could be tasked with making the API calls on behalf of the browser side code.

 ## Customizing initial state